shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 #### Exercise: 61-Point Relaxation

 ### 3. Waking Up in the Dream World
+#### Lucid Dreaming is Easier Than You May Think
+- "Before beginning the exercises in this chapter you should recall at least one dream per night.
+You also should have recorded a dozen or more dreams in your journal, from which you will have extracted a number of personal dreamsigns."
+- "almost everyone who diligently practices these techniques succeeds"

+#### Find the technique that works best for you
+- "The emphasis is on techniques that work best for most people.
+However, there are variations as to which method will be most useful for you, due to individual differences in physiology, personality, and lifestyle."

+#### Critical State Testing
+- "Pause now to ask yourself the following question: “Am I dreaming or awake, right now?”
+Be serious.
+Really try to answer the question to the best of your ability and be ready to justify your answer."
+- "The challenge, then, is how to activate the critical faculty before bed so that it remains sufficiently primed to function properly when it is needed to explain some strange occurrence in a dream."

+#### Exercise: Critical State Testing Technique

+#### Tips on State Testing
+- "As most people know from firsthand experience, dreamers don’t always reason clearly."
+- "Trying to fly is a more reliable test used by many lucid dreamers.
+The easiest way to do this is to hop into the air and attempt to prolong your time off the ground.
+If you stay airborne for even a split second longer than normal, you can be sure you’re dreaming."
+- "Use the same test each time you do a state check.
+In my experience, the best test is the following: find some writing and read it once (if you can), look away, then reread it, checking to see if it stays the same.
+Every time I have tried this in my own lucid dreams the writing has mutated in some way.
+The words may no longer make sense or the letters may turn into hieroglyphics."
+- "An equally effective state test, if you normally wear a digital watch, is to look at its face twice; in a dream, it will never behave correctly (that is, with the numbers changing in the expected manner) and usually won’t show anything that makes sense at all"

+#### Intention Techniques
+- "The idea of cultivating a state of mind while awake for the purpose of carrying it into the dream state as a means of inducing lucid dreams has been used by Tibetan Buddhists for more than a thousand years."

+#### Exercise: Power of Resolution Technique

+#### Case History
+- (See book for examples)

+#### Intention for Westerners
+- "lucid dreaming rarely occurs without our intending it"

+#### Exercise: Intention Technique

+#### Tholey's Combined Technique

+#### Exercise: Reflection-Intention Technique

+#### Mnemonic Induction of Lucid Dreams (MILD)
+- "But how do we remember future intentions (this is called prospective memory) without relying on external reminders?
+Motivation plays an important role.
+You are less likely to forget to do something that you really want to do.
+When you set yourself the goal to remember to do something, you have made the goal one of your current concerns and thereby have activated a goal-seeking brain system that will stay partially activated until you have achieved it.
+If the goal is very important to you, the system stays highly activated and you keep checking to see if it’s time to do it, until it is time."
+- "When facing the challenge of remembering to do something, we can increase the likelihood of success by (1) being strongly motivated to remember and (2) forming mental associations between what we want to remember to do and the future circumstances in which we intend to do it."
+- "So before attempting MILD, you need to prove to yourself that you can indeed remember to do things while awake.
+If you are like most people, you are used to relying on external reminders and therefore need practice in remembering intentions using only your own mental power."

+#### Exercise: Prospective Memory Training

+#### Exercise: MILD Technique

+#### Autosuggestion and Hypnosis Techniques
+- "autosuggestion is less effective than some other lucid dream induction techniques, such as MILD.
+However, due to its noneffortful nature, it may offer modest advantages for anyone willing to accept a relatively low yield of lucid dreams in exchange for a relatively undemanding and effortless method"
+- PHS = posthypnotic suggestion
+- "For highly hypnotizable subjects, PHS might be a very productive technique and certainly deserves study."

+#### Psychotechnology: Electronic Lucid Dream Induction
+- Tests included audio ("You are dreaming") and vibration
+- "Besides being an effective cue to help people realize when they are dreaming, light fit well into a design for a sleep mask that contained both REM detecting sensors and flashing lights for cuing the dreamer."

+#### Seeing the light: The story of the DreamLightTM
+- "The DreamLight used at home proved to be an effective aid in stimulating lucid dreams, but not more so than practicing MILD.
+However, when the use of the DreamLight was combined with practicing MILD the two appeared to interact synergistically to produce the highest frequency of lucid dreams of all possible combinations."

+#### The variety of experiences of the light
+- "The light stimulus appears in dreams in many ways.
+DreamLight users have reported five distinct types of incorporation: 1.
+Unchanged incorporations....
+2. Incorporations as dream imagery....
+3. Incorporations as light superimposed on dream scene....
+4. Incorporation as a pattern superimposed on scene....
+5. Incorporation as pulsation in the dream scene"

+#### The Future of Lucidity Technology
+- "If you want to know more about the DreamLight, and stay up-to-date on our progress, see the invitation in the afterword."

 ### 4. Falling Asleep Consciously
 ### 5. The Building of Dreams
 ### 6. Principles and Practice of Lucid Dreaming